-Ensuring the health and safety of program participants is one of the waiver assurances required by the Centers for Medicare and Medicaid Services (CMS).
+Ensuring the health and safety of program participants is one of the waiver assurances required by the Centers for Medicare and Medicaid Services.
 Additionally, state laws are in place requiring service coordinators and direct service providers to report abuse, neglect, abandonment and financial exploitation.
-Office of Long-Term Living service coordinators and direct service providers are mandatory reporters under the law.
+Office of Long-Term Living (OLTL) service coordinators and direct service providers are mandatory reporters under the law.

 On May 19, 2012, the Long-Term Living Home and Community-Based Service Regulation went into effect.
 The following documents contain the regulation as it appears in the Pennsylvania Bulletin and instructions on billing for services.
 The OLTL Billing Instructions Bulletin contains important information on quarter hour unit billing, billable and non-billable activities for service coordinators and on new rates.

 OLTL MA Rate Notices

 June 30, 2012 Aging Waiver Enrollment Fee Rate Notice June 9, 2012 Rate Notice.

 Service Coordination - Information on HCSIS